August 10 – August 21, 2020

 The Department of Architecture offers an Architecture Core Prep workshop to incoming Architecture students.
-This workshop is required for any entering Master in Architecture student who finds the requirement listed on their “Application Status Page” and is open to all incoming Architecture students.
+This workshop is required for any entering Master in Architecture student who finds the requirement listed on their “Application Status Page”.

 The course is an intensive overview of design methodologies essential to the Core Studio sequence at the GSD.
 Organized around two exercises, the course introduces the production of architectural form as an intellectual activity imbricated with the full scope of architecture’s spatial, political, and social effects.
 Although not primarily a technical course, students will also learn the fundamentals of Rhino, V-Ray, Illustrator, and the Adobe Suite as they produce a representations that build in complexity from simple line drawings to amalgamations of multiple techniques and media.
 This progression will also serve as a frame for systematically introducing the GSD’s facilities, including the woodshop, laser cutters, 3D printers, CAD/CAM facilities, and computing resources.